New Patients (202) 851-7554

 Restorative Dental Services in Washington, DC

-Dr. Deckard and our dental care teamwork with patients to build beautiful, comfortable, and healthy smiles.
-Our dental office is equipped with the latest dental technology and uses high-quality materials to promote and support the best possible outcome.
-Whether you are missing teeth or have sustained tooth damage, Dr. Deckard can create a solution that is right for you.
+Dr. Deckard and our dental care team work with patients to build beautiful, comfortable, and healthy smiles.
+Our dental office has the latest dental technology and uses high-quality materials to promote and support the best possible outcome.
+Whether you are missing teeth or have sustained tooth damage, Dr. Deckard can create the right solution.

 Dental implants

-People with missing teeth can replace them with dental implants, the only solution that looks and functions like your natural teeth.
-Since they mimic natural teeth, they offer many more benefits such as a better quality of life and improved oral health.
+People with missing teeth can replace them with dental implants, the only solution that looks and functions like natural teeth.
+Since they mimic natural teeth, they offer many more benefits, such as a better quality of life and improved oral health.

 Dental bridges

 A dental bridge is a series of false teeth that are fused together.
 They can replace one or several consecutive missing teeth.
-Your dentist will secure it using anchor teeth and dental crowns or with dental implants.
+Your dentist will secure it using anchor teeth, crowns, or implants.

 TMJ treatment